ajojacobabraham/obsidian/my vault/May 2021/Economics for Finance/C3 Money Market/U1 the concept of money demand.md

 P = avg price level ( P = MV\T)
 T = total no of transactions

-Extended equation to include v
+Extended equation to include demand deposits (M') and their velocity (V')